NCLA Student Note Competition

 How Do I Enter?

-The submission deadline is May 1, 2023.
-NCLA is accepting all notes/comments approved for publication by May 1, 2023.
-The publication date must be fixed at the time publication is approved in order for the note/comment to qualify.
-It would be ideal if the publication date came before December 31, 2023, but as a former editors of a law journals, we know how circumstances often work to complicate publication dates.
+The submission deadline is May 1, 2024.
+NCLA is accepting all notes/comments approved for publication after May 1, 2023.
+The publication date must be fixed at the time of submission in order for the note/comment to qualify.
+It would be ideal if the publication date came before December 31, 2024, but as a former editors of a law journals, we know how circumstances often work to complicate publication dates.

 To enter, simply fill out the form to the right and submit the necessary documents.